 According to Bozena, the best part about working with the survivors has been the changes she’s witnessed.
 For her, there is nothing better than seeing a survivor smile.
 Andrzej, agreeing with Bozena’s statement, added that hearing the survivors come back to God and pray was extremely rewarding as well.
 Their message to those reading this is that we need to know our past so that we won’t let it happen again and that time is short, so we need to cherish and embrace the survivors while they are still with us.

 Helping Hand Coalition is determined to continue its work until the last survivor’s candle is lit; however, this work cannot be done alone.
 Partnering with ministries around the world and with the Israeli government, Helping Hand Coalition needs your help too!
 With donations and a volunteer program, you too can be a part of showing love towards those who have lived through one of the darkest events in history.

-In the coming years, HHC is looking to build a bridge to Christian communities around the world, stand up against anti-Semitism and help the underprivileged (not just survivors of the Holocaust).
+In the coming years, HHC is looking to build a bridge to Christian communities worldwide, stand up against anti-Semitism, and help the underprivileged (not just survivors of the Holocaust).

 I had the honor of assisting in a medical clinic that took place in January of this year, where hundreds of survivors received reading glasses, wheelchairs, canes, and walkers.
 It was an emotional couple of days for me as I spoke to some of the survivors and their families, though most of them only spoke Russian or Hebrew.
 Two of the most touching parts about being in their presence were seeing their strength and kindness.
-When I went to assist a group of survivors in loading their new belongings onto the bus, the men refused to let me carry anything!
+When I assisted a group of survivors in loading their new belongings onto the bus, the men refused to let me carry anything!
 Watching these 80+-year-olds carry wheelchairs, boxes, and everything else they’d gotten, their number tattoos in full view, made my eyes fill up with tears.
 They’ve been through so much, yet their strength has not been broken.